FaezSubmarine/sample.daytrader7/README.md

 This is a capstone project of my Java training where I edited the original website to the following requirements given to me by the trainer:

-1)replace the logo with Capstone text or image
+1)Replace the logo with Capstone text or image

-2)in login, replace the word DayTrader with capstone
+2)In login, replace the word DayTrader with capstone

-3) In register form, add a field 'know your customer(kyc)' document.
+3)In register form, add a field 'know your customer(kyc)' document.
 It has to be an attachment input.
 Save that document in either the folder or database.

-4) In the account page, the kyc document should be there too.
+4)In the account page, the kyc document should be there too.
 The user should also be able to update that document.

-5) In the Trading & Portfolio page, add a new tab called 'Reports' where user get monthly or annual reports.
+5)In the Trading & Portfolio page, add a new tab called 'Reports' where user get monthly or annual reports.
 The reports should contain the transactions they have done that month or year.
 The report should also have a download button for the user to download the report as a file(.csv, .xls,.pdf,etc).
 # Original Readme
 # sample.daytrader7 [![Build Status](https://travis-ci.org/WASdev/sample.daytrader7.svg?branch=master)](https://travis-ci.org/WASdev/sample.daytrader7)